 Steve Schreck reports from the River Moy and the Moy Estuary…

-The Foxford Fishery recorded 19 salmon for the week.
-The biggest fish weighed in at 13lbs and was caught on the prawn.
+The Foxford Fishery recorded 14 salmon caught for the week.
+The best fish of 12lbs was taken on the worm.

 Cloongee Fishery reported 4 salmon between 2lbs and 7lbs. for the week.
 Anglers on the Cloongee Fishery are reminded that they are required to make a catch / no catch return on the form provided with their permit and place in the catch return box after fishing or forward to [email protected]

 East Mayo Anglers reported 32 salmon for the week, 12 of which were released.
 The fish ranged between 2lbs and 8lbs, whereas the biggest fish weighed 10lbs.
 The most successful methods by far were flyfishing and worming.

 One salmon of 2lbs was reported caught upstream of Cloongullaun Bridge on a spinner.

 Skipper Judd Ruane reports good fishing for sea trout in the estuary Tuesday, Wednesday and Thursday until the change in weather conditions made it impossible to fish.